Guidance Letter A-090

 This course follows the "Leadership Development Studies: A Humanities Approach" curriculum created by the Phi Theta Kappa Honor Society and is designed to assist students in the development of personal leadership philosophies and methods.
 This course carries three credit hours.
 The section number designation is "HHH."

-The capstone project, the culmination of the honors program experience, is meant to enhance and reinforce the skillset gained through the program.
-Under the guidance of a faculty member, the student will learn to integrate knowledge and methods from a chosen discipline to produce a project that supports his/her academic goals and interests.
-This course carries one credit hour.
+The Honors Capstone is a student-focused learning experience meant to enhance and reinforce the skillset gained through the Honors Program.
+Under the guidance of a faculty mentor, the student will learn to integrate knowledge and methods from their chosen discipline into a project that supports their academic goals and interests.
+The goal of the capstone experience is to provide students with introductory experience in original research and public presentation.
+This should be approached, by student and mentor alike, as both a new learning process and an opportunity to demonstrate awareness of principles and practices learned to this point within their field of study.
 The section number designation is "HHH."

 - HON 1110 Honors Colloquium